-Pronouncements issued but not yet effective as of December 31, 2016 are listed below.
-Unless otherwise indicated, the Fund does not expect that the future adoption of the said pronouncements to have a significant impact on the Fund's financial statements.
+Pronouncements issued but not yet effective are listed below.
+Unless otherwise indicated, the Fund does not expect that the future adoption of the said pronouncements will have a significant impact on its financial statements.
 The Fund intends to adopt the following pronouncements when they become effective.